Anamika1911/ArchitecturalKatas/README.md

 - Association between devices and enclosures/farms will be either manually entered or devices can be programmed to send specific enclosure/farm Ids in header.
 - To accomodate low bandwidth areas, compression and packeting features will be used to send data from sensor devices to brokers.
 - To process data in real time for alerts etc., ApacheSpark is used (even if it not explicitely mentioned in all diagrams in interest of time).
+- For reporting, matplotlib/plotly is deployed which can easily process big data from datalake.